Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Perform sentiment analysis with TextBlob.
+- Perform sentiment analysis (using TextBlob).

-- Classify messages as cyberbullying or not.
+- Ask the system to classify messages as cyberbullying or not.

 - Generate alerts for flagged content.